-Winter of Discontent: A Q&A with Ibrahim El-Batout and Amr Waked
+Winter of Discontent: An interview with Ibrahim El-Batout and Amr Waked

 Winter of Discontent is a story detailing the horror of the recent Egyptian revolution, and how a country was held hostage by its own secret police force.

 Director Ibrahim El-Batout and lead actor Amr Waked discuss the inspiration behind the film, and how the revolution has affected the nation’s creativity.

 Ibrahim El-Batout, as much of your previous work connotes, you are not unfamiliar with the concept of rebellion and war.
 Why did you feel so compelled to tell this story onscreen?

 Ibrahim El-Batout: Basically, after spending 18 years covering 12 wars, I was burned out and unable to function.
 So I had to invent a solution: to go back to Egypt and consider it a safe haven and engage in a totally different routine of making no-budget fiction films.
 No budget because all I had was my camera and my ability to shoot and edit.

 I managed to make three films between 2004 and 2011 called Ithaki, Eye of the Sun and Hawi.
 Every film I made helped me integrate back into (normal) society – it was a very healing process for me because the three films had a personal element, so instead of sharing my issues with one psychologist I was sharing them with countless viewers.
 Instead of travelling back and forth between different war zones I started travelling with my films to different festivals, which helped me gain a different world view.
 I always knew that Egypt had a different type of war simmering; a war against poverty, oppression, ignorance and long years of negligence on all levels.
 What I did not know was how soon that war would erupt.
 I had the choice of staying in Cairo or attending the world premiere of my new film Hawi at Rotterdam Film Festival.
 I chose to leave.